-- Requests for Reconsideration will then be reviewed by a committee composed of the Deputy Director, the manager of the facility where the complaint took place, the Resources and Technical Services Administrator, the Collection Management Coordinator and other Library staff as deemed appropriate.
+- Requests for Reconsideration will then be reviewed by a committee composed of the Deputy Director, the manager of the facility where the complaint took place, the Resources and Finance Officer, the Collection Development Administrative Librarian and other Library staff as deemed appropriate.

 - The recommendation of this committee will be communicated to the Library Director.

 - The Library Director will make a decision and communicate it by letter to the complainant.